Natural Diamonds: Pledging for a Sustainable Future

 Promoting Gender Equality and Inclusivity

-A generation ago, various countries participating in large-scale mining prohibited the employment of women in many areas, including underground work.
+A generation ago, various countries participating in large-scale diamond mining prohibited the employment of women in many areas, including underground work.
 Today things are very different, and close to a third of the workforce of the world’s largest diamond producers are women.
-NDC members recognize that the inclusion and participation of women, especially at a senior level, is fundamental, and women empowerment programs have been implemented to advance gender equality.
+NDC members recognize that the inclusion and participation of women, especially at a senior level, is fundamental, and women empowerment programs have been implemented to advance gender equality within the diamond industry.

-Petra Diamonds has set up a Women in Mining Committee, which provides a platform for women to share experiences, identify challenges and promote development opportunities.
+Petra Diamonds has set up a Women in Mining Committee, which provides a platform for women to share experiences, identify challenges, and promote sustainable development goals.